-- 1. Safely move the vehicle off the road away from traffic. - 2.
+- 1. Safely move the vehicle off the road and away from traffic. - 2.
 Turn on the hazard warning flashers. - 3.
 Park on a level surface and apply the parking brake.
-Shift the manual transmission into Reverse (R) (automatic transmission in P).
+Shift the manual transmission into R (Reverse), or the automatic transmission into P (Park).

-The transfer control lever must be in the 2H, 4H or 4L position.

-Never place it in the N position.
-Otherwise, the vehicle could roll unexpectedly even if the manual transmission is in gear.

-4. Turn off the engine.
+- EXC The transfer control lever must be in the 2H, 4H or 4L position. - Never place the transfer control lever in the N position.
+Otherwise, the vehicle could roll unexpectedly even if the manual transmission is in gear or the automatic transmission is in the P position.
+This could result in serious personal injury or property damage. - 4.
+Turn off the engine. - 5.
+Raise the hood to warn other traffic and to signal professional road assistance personnel that you require assistance.

+6. Have all passengers get out of the vehicle and stand in a safe place away from traffic and clear of the vehicle.

-- Make sure that the parking brake is securely applied and the manual transmission is shifted into Reverse (R) (automatic transmission in P). - Never change tires when the vehicle is on a slope, ice or a slippery area.
-This is dangerous. - Never change tires if oncoming traffic is close to your vehicle.
-Wait for professional road assistance. - Raise the hood to warn other traffic and to signal professional road assistance personnel that you require assistance. - Have all passengers get out of the vehicle and stand in a safe place away from traffic and clear of the vehicle.
+- Make sure that the parking brake is securely applied and the manual transmission is shifted into R (Reverse), or the automatic transmission into P (Park). - Never change tires when the vehicle is on a slope, ice or a slippery area.
+This is hazardous. - Never change tires if oncoming traffic is close to your vehicle.
+Wait for professional road assistance.